All links are created equal, right?

 Trust flow: This is a metric, analyzed by Majestic, that provides a much better measurement of perceived quality.
 Trust flow was specially designed to determine the quality of links pointing to a site.
 It ranges from 0 to 100.
 The higher the number, the better.
 In this example, Bing has a trust flow of 86, which is excellent.

-If most of your backlinks come from sites with high trust flow metrics, your SEO rankings will improve.
+If most of your backlinks come from sites with high trust flow metrics, your SEO rankings will improve, you will have a high PR and link acquisition will become easier.

 Use Majestic to analyze the links that currently point to your site.
 Input the root domain into the box and click the search icon.